pstitalia0603/pstitalia0603.github.io/src/site/notes/ARCHIVE/2024/Smartphones Rewired Childhood. Here's How to Fix It..md

 1041
 00:57:26,120 --> 00:57:31,160
-The people who live in Northern California that invented a lot of these apps send their

-1042
-00:57:31,160 --> 00:57:34,880
-kids to Montessori schools where there are absolutely no screens and they play with wooden
+<mark style="background: #BBFABBA6;">The people who live in Northern California that invented a lot of these apps send their kids to Montessori schools where there are absolutely no screens and they play with wooden blocks all day.</mark>

-1043
-00:57:34,880 --> 00:57:36,400
-blocks all day.

 1044
 00:57:36,400 --> 00:57:43,640
-The people that don't have the luxury of sending their kids to a private school use these
+The people that don't have the luxury of sending their kids to a private school use these devices it seems to me often as a kind of babysitter.

-1045
-00:57:43,640 --> 00:57:47,880
-devices it seems to me often as a kind of babysitter.

 1046
 00:57:47,880 --> 00:57:53,240
-And if you look at the numbers, the average screen time spent in kids in a single parent
+And if you look at the numbers, the average screen time spent in kids in a single parent home and in low income families and among black and Hispanic families are higher.

-1047
-00:57:53,240 --> 00:57:57,480
-home and in low income families and among black and Hispanic families are higher.

 1048
 00:57:57,480 --> 00:58:00,000